deltachat/deltachat-pages/en/download.md

 ## Linux

 Delta Chat for Linux is not yet available.
-However it is possible to run the Android app in [anbox](https://anbox.io) (Android in a Box) on your desktop.
+However it is possible to run the Android app in [Anbox](https://anbox.io) (Android in a Box) on your desktop.
-Further details are provided in our [Help](help#multiclient) page.
+Further details are provided in our [FAQ](help#multiclient) page.

 ## Windows